lgpolanco/Android.AngryBee/README.md

 ## AngryBee
 An Android Game with an Angry Bee that wanted to escape from many obstacles.
 This is my first Basic 2D Android Game app way back year 2013.
-Using a java game development framework called LibGDX.
+Using a Java game development framework called LibGDX.

 ![alt tag](https://img.youtube.com/vi/bm1q1LPLTM8/hqdefault.jpg)